elusivecodes/FrostDateTime/README.md

 **Set Week Year**

-Set the ISO year in current time zone.
+Set the week year in current time zone.

 - `weekYear` is a number representing the year.
 - `week` is a number representing the week, and will default to the current value.